ravina029/KidneyDisease_end_to_end/README.md

 # 𝐏𝐫𝐨𝐣𝐞𝐜𝐭 𝐎𝐯𝐞𝐫𝐯𝐢𝐞𝐰:
-In this project, I utilized CNN and Transfer Learning techniques to develop a model capable of classifying kedney images into 2 different categories, i.e kidney with tumor and normal kidney.
+In this project, I utilized CNN and Transfer Learning techniques to develop a model capable of classifying kidney images into kidneys with tumor and normal kidneys.
 I leveraged the power of Convolutional Neural Networks (CNN), a class of deep neural networks, to process and analyse images.
-By implementing Transfer Learning with VGG16, a pre-trained deep learning model, I fine-tuned the model to classify kidney images of flowers with "accuracy": 0.9666666388511658 and "loss": 0.12115874141454697.
+By implementing Transfer Learning with VGG16, a pre-trained deep learning model, I fine-tuned the base model to classify kidney images with "accuracy": 0.9666666388511658 and "loss": 0.12115874141454697.

-To provide better user experience a web application is built using Flask, a Python web framework and a trained CNN classifier model.
-Users can interact with the system by uploading medical images through a user-friendly interface.
+To provide better user experience a web application is built using Flask web framework and a trained CNN classifier model.
+Users can interact with the system by uploading kidney images through our user-friendly interface.
 The backend processes the uploaded images, makes predictions using a pre-trained model, and returns the results.

 # Data contains 203 images belonging two classes "normal" and "tumor"
 The model was trained on a local machine, with relatively small dataset due to the limited processing power of the local machine.